marcosp-araujo/Tower2csv/README.md

 ### Requirements and virtual environment

 Creating a virtual environment is strongly advisable to avoid errors when running the Tower2csv.
 It can be done using the "virtualenv" library.
-Use the following command lines in your terminal to install "virtualenv" and configurate a new virtual environment:
+Use the following command lines in your terminal to install "virtualenv" and setup a new virtual environment:

 ```
 pip install virtualenv